Our Admissions Process

 Step Four: Student Visit

 As part of the admissions process, all applicants are invited to experience a school day at Summit School.
 A visit day allows your child to learn more about our school culture, become familiar with teachers and students, and have an authentic experience with our Summit education.
+In some cases, a visit may be a requirement to ensure the best fit for your child.

-Once an application has been received, our Admissions Team will contact you to schedule assessments and offer a visit.
+Once an application has been received, our admissions team will contact you to schedule assessments and offer a visit.

 Summit School does not discriminate on the basis of race, color, national origin, age, gender identity, religion, marital status, familial or parental status, sexual orientation, disability or protected genetic information when considering admission, employment or educational policies.